 The indictment alleges that Litzenburg contacted an unnamed company that had previously acquired another private company.
 The indictment does not mention Bayer and Monsanto, and the companies deny that his actions were aimed at them.
 In his letter to the company, Litzenburg claimed to represent an unnamed plaintiff.
 He informed the company that it faced a large amount of liability in relation to this person’s possible claims.
 Litzenburg even went so far as to send a draft copy of the complaint to the company for its review.

 The Defendant Demanded an In-Person Meeting

 Litzenburg’s initial demand was for an in-person meeting with the company’s representatives.
 He declared that he would postpone filing the complaint for two weeks so he could have the time to meet with the company.
 Litzenburg continued to press for a face-to-face meeting with the company, telling them that he would continue to hold up the complaint but would file it if he did not receive the audience.
 He claimed that he had numerous potential plaintiffs after this particular plaintiff and that he would represent them too.

 He Asked for $200 Million for a “Consulting Agreement”

-What Litzenburg was after was a consulting agreement with the company.
+Litzenburg was seeking a consulting agreement with the company.
 He was asking for $200 million for the arrangement.
 What he particularly proposed to do in exchange for this fee was not described in the indictment.
 Litzenburg did make clear that one of the purposes of the consulting fee was to create a conflict-of-interest that would preclude him from representing any plaintiffs that were suing the company.
 In other words, the consulting fee was essentially to keep him on the sidelines during potential litigation, even though he said that the consulting fee would not resolve any of the litigation to be brought by his potential clients.
-He had made his role in the Monsanto litigation clear to the company so they would understand the threat that he posed.
+He made his role in the Monsanto litigation clear to the company so they would understand the threat that he posed.

 He Threatened to Be the Company’s “Biggest Problem”